-Most EMS systems include standalone or remote controllers with software to eliminate the need for continuous communication.
+Most EMS systems include standalone or remote controllers and software.
 A personal computer can monitor status, record alarms and trending functions and store data.
 Complex strategies and energy management functions are typically available at low levels in the system architecture.

 Sensors can measure temperature, time of day, electrical demand condition, pressure, airflow, water flow and other variables that affect the controller logic.
 The controller compares sensor input with instructions such as set point, throttling range and action; and then produces an output signal to operate devices such as lights, valves, pumps and other equipment.

 Control responses are characterized as two-position, floating or proportional.
 Understanding the difference between these controller types is important in matching them to the appropriate application.

 A two-position control sequence is a simple switch in which the upper or lower limits are defined and the output changes value as the input crosses the limits.
 With floating control, the upper and lower limits can change, thereby varying the input parameter.
 Proportional control responses produce a variable output change in proportion to a changing input.

 Control response can be restricted to just reporting of historical system levels.
 The next step up is alerting based on current sensor readings using simple conditional rules.
 Proactive control response uses advanced analytics including the use of external data services (weather, price signals) to accomplish predictive optimization.

 System architecture is the map or layout of the system used to describe the overall local area network (LAN) structure.
 The basic role of the system architecture is to connect the DDC controllers so that information can be shared between them.